adam-lafontaine/CMS/blog/posts/2022/[008][Basic GUI].md

 static bool g_running = false;
 ```

-In the loop we need a function that pauses each frame for just enough time to maintain our 60 FPS.
+In the loop, we need a function that pauses each frame for just enough time to maintain our 60 FPS.

 ```cpp
 #include "stopwatch.hpp"